acseai1419/Crius/README.md

 Crius package is divided into three directories: pre-processing, numerical-analysis and post-processing.

-Crius is a packaged developed as an individual project for the MSc Applied Computational Science and Engineering offered by Imperial College London
+Crius was developed as an individual project for the MSc Applied Computational Science and Engineering offered by Imperial College London.

 ## Installation